wallarm/product-documentation/docs/latest/api-sessions.md

 -->
 ## How API Sessions work

 API Sessions group all requests (legitimate and attacks) within a session according to predetermined rules.
 Only certain metadata is saved for requests, which eliminates the transfer and processing of sensitive information in the Wallarm Cloud.
-The identified sequence of requests allows you to recreate the context around a certain event and understand what the attacker did before the recorded incident and what happened after.
-API Sessions give the security team a convenient tool for conducting investigations and allow you to easily validate identified malicious behavioral patterns detected using [Abuse Prevention](about-wallarm/api-abuse-prevention.md).
+The identified sequence of requests allows you to analyze the context around a certain event and understand what the attacker did before the recorded incident and what happened after.
+API Sessions give the security team a convenient tool for conducting investigations and allow you to easily validate identified malicious behavioral patterns detected [using](user-guides/api-abuse-prevention-explore.md#bot-attacks-in-api-sessions) Abuse Prevention.

-Sessions for the last 7 days are displayed in the **API Sessions** section of the Wallarm Console.
+Use the **API Sessions** section of the Wallarm Console to analyze session content.
+When working with data, consider existing [limitations](#limitations).

 ![!API Sessions section - monitored sessions](../images/api-sessions/api-sessions.png)